whanley/RDF-tutorial/tutorial-text.md

 layout: default
 ---

-Note: Matthew Lincoln's programminghistorian SPARQL tutorial explains how to access existing databases (catalogs, especially) that are written in RDF format.
-This tutorial is about building small RDF databases.
-A future tutorial will show how to produce an RDF database from an existing table via OpenRefine, focusing on skeleton/schema description.

 # Making a small RDF database

 When I'm in the archives, I often come across serial records of some sort--lists, stacks of forms, handwritten and corrected indexes--that I wish to record.
 One way to do this is an word document: efficient, but not very powerful.
 It's much easier to count, alphabetize, filter, and otherwise manipulate this data if I record it in a spreadsheet (like Excel) or database (like Filemaker or Access).
 Often, however, it's not clear to me which fields I might need to record the data.
 Should I use First name/last name, or whole name?
 What if some birthdates are exact, others are just years, and some are just ages?
 Sometimes, too, the types of data shift from scribe to scribe or from year to year.
 All of this means that I have to change my database, and go back over records I've already read, or leave the series incomplete.